eldoy/mongocore/README.md

   # @desc: Describes the key, can be used for documentation.
   # @type: object_id, string, integer, float, boolean, time, hash, array
   # @default: the default value for the key when you call .new
-  # @read: access level for read: all, user, dev, admin, super, app
+  # @read: access level for read: all, user, owner, dev, admin, super, app
   # @write: access level for write.
 Returns nil if no access, as on read

   # Object ID, usually added for each model